ugermann/eidf-epcc-cluster/README.md

 4. Choose from the list "eidf029 - Informatics K8s Support"
 5. Click your account user name from your Account
 6. Click to view your initial password and copy/note it
+7. Upload your SSH public key to "Credentials"
-7. Click VDI Login
+8. Click VDI Login
-8. From the project list of VMs, choose eidf029-host1_ssh
+9. From the project list of VMs, choose eidf029-host1_ssh
-9. Enter your username
+10. Enter your username
-10. Enter the initial password
+11. Enter the initial password
-11. At the change prompt follow the instructions.
+12. At the change prompt follow the instructions.

 ## New User Login